 - YPO — Young Professionals Organization

 We also significantly increased the level of collaboration and information sharing among groups.
-One major result was the development of a common mission statement, vision and strategic objectives that applied to all employee network groups.
+One major result was the development of a common mission statement, vision and strategic objectives that apply to all ERGs.